 The first artificial sweetener that was made in the 1970s, cyclamate, was immediately banned by the United States’ Food and Drug Administration after it was shown to cause cancer in lab animal studies.
 Since then, the FDA has allowed other artificial sweeteners to be added to food products, citing them as GRAS, or generally recognized as safe, foods.

-Other animal studies have shown that some of these newer sweeteners also create a tendency for animals to develop cancer, though these studies haven’t been replicated in humans.
-It might be safe to err on the side of caution, approaching these sweeteners as probably safe for most people, but a potential cancer risk for others.
+Other trusted animal studies have shown that some of these newer sweeteners also create a tendency for animals to develop cancer, though these studies haven’t been replicated in humans.
+It might be safe to be cautious, approaching these sweeteners as probably safe for most people, but a potential cancer risk for others.

-Generally, the best way to care for your teeth is to just drink water and avoid unnecessary sweet drinks.
-Get your electrolytes and nutrients from high-quality food instead.
+Generally, the most healthy way to care for your teeth is to just drink water and avoid unnecessary sweet drinks.
+Get your electrolytes and nutrients from healthy, high-quality food instead.

 Sugar-free gum is considered harmless to teeth (though it might impact other body systems).
 Some types of sugar-free gum are even seen as good for teeth, such as natural chewing gum made with xylitol (a naturally-occurring, plant-based alcohol that tastes sweet).
 This might be a safer alternative to those who have poor reactions to mainstream sugar-free gums.